These posts are written from experience. Read them in any order, or if you’re not sure where to start, here’s a good entry point.

 The Psychology of Being a Producer

-Before I dove head first into music production in the late 90s, I had been working as a professional illustrator for close to 7 years.
+Before I jumped head first into music production in the late 90s, I had been working as a professional illustrator for close to 7 years.
 I was hired out of high school to work [...]

 Why Most Producers Never Finish Tracks